These "musings" are short articles on select topics.

 If this one resonates with you, learn about our online, self-paced program - Awareness-based therapy.

-Over the years we've written a lot about topics related to mindfulness.
-We've published more than 100 articles here and elsewhere on the Internet, as well as a steady stream of Tweets and Facebook posts.
+Over the years we've written a lot about topics related to mindfulness and meditation.
+We've published more than 100 articles here and elsewhere on the Internet, as well as a steady stream of Facebook posts and Tweets.